anantb/barista/README.md

-Distributed Relational Data Store
+Barista
 ====
-Distributed Relational Data Store is a virtualization layer written over postgres that replicates the data to multiple machines in a distributed infrastructure in realtime -- all writes are propagated synchronously using paxos to provide fault-tolerance and load balancing.
-Distributed Relational Data Store exposes SQL for Data Management.
+Barista is a distributed, synchronously replicated, fault tolerant relational data store.
+It is a layer written over postgres that manages realtime replication of data in a distributed infrastructure to provide fault-tolerance and load balancing.
+All writes are propagated synchronously using paxos.
+Barista exposes SQL for data management.

-Applications will continue to use same SQL and this virtualization layer would ensure load balancing, consistency, and fault-tolerance seamlessly.
+Client applications can use the same SQL with Barista and under the hood it takes care of load balancing, consistency, and fault-tolerance seamlessly.